mryab/vmf_loss/README.md

-This repository contains the unofficial code for the paper
+This repository contains the unofficial implementation of the paper

 > [Von Mises-Fisher Loss for Training Sequence to Sequence Models with Continuous Outputs](https://arxiv.org/pdf/1812.04616.pdf) _Sachin Kumar_ and _Yulia Tsvetkov_

-  # Dependencies
+  # Requirements

   * Python 3.7
   * Pytorch 1.0